All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Dangerous Forbidden Technique/Poison Is Corrosive: His ultimate poison Kinjite (literally "Foul Hand"), which he uses in Hell's Judgement technique, which he's forbidden from using because it can potentially melt all of Impel Down.

-- Does This Remind You of Anything?: Dresses like an SS officer and uses poison gas...
-Oy.
+- Does This Remind You of Anything?: Dresses like an SS officer and uses poison gas, yet, he's an heroic character.

 - Driven to Suicide: He's so distraught about allowing so many prisoners to escape Impel Down that he has to be sedated to keep him from killing himself in shame.

-- Even Evil Has Standards: Ax-Crazy Chief Jailer Shiliew's rampages across Impel Down killing off prisoners had made Magellan less than pleased, particularly as he had no damn reason for doing so, and he was forced to imprison him in Level Six as he was far too dangerous to be ignored.
-Subverted/justified in that he's not actually evil, just an antagonist.
+- Everyone Has Standards: Although Magellan is very cruel towards the prisoners, former Chief Jailer Shiryu's rampages across Impel Down killing off prisoners had made Magellan less than pleased, particularly as he had no damn reason for doing so, and Magellan was forced to imprison Shiryu in Level 6 as he was far too dangerous to be ignored.

-- Godzilla Threshold: Faced with a prison riot, an escape attempt involving countless Level 6 prisoners, and the sudden appearance of Blackbeard, he authorizes Shiliew's temporary release to deal with the latter.
-He really, really didn't want to resort to that, but considering Impel Down was being attacked by no less than three separate groups at once (two of which containing some serious heavy hitters), he was kind of out of options.
-And too bad for him, it didn't end well.
+- Godzilla Threshold: Faced with a prison riot, an escape attempt involving countless Level 6 prisoners, and the sudden appearance of Blackbeard, he authorizes Shiryu's temporary release to deal with the latter.
+He really, really doesn't want to resort to that, but considering Impel Down is being attacked by no less than three separate groups at once (two of which containing some serious heavy hitters), he's kind of out of options.
+Too bad for him, Shiryu ends up betraying him to join the Blackbeard Pirates.

-- Good Is Not Nice: His methods are rather brutal, and his main goal is to keep those dangerous criminals locked up so they don't harm innocent civilians.
+- Good Is Not Nice: His methods are rather brutal and can hurt his own subordinates, but his main goal is to keep those dangerous criminals locked up so they don't harm innocent civilians.

-- Good Scars, Evil Scars: After getting in another fight with the Blackbeard Pirates (and they newly acquired members), he gets beaten badly and is left with some scars on his face which is still present after two years.
+- Good Scars, Evil Scars: After getting in another fight with the Blackbeard Pirates and their newly acquired members, he gets beaten badly and is left with some scars on his face, which are still present after two years.

 - Hero Antagonist: He's brutal, but still fair and reasonable; the only reason that he's even coming into conflict with Luffy is because Luffy's goals (freeing Ace) just so happens to conflict with his own (keeping order and making sure that a bunch of incredibly powerful and dangerous criminals stay locked up).
 If it wasn't for the conflict of interest, he'd be more than happy to live and let live.

 - Horn Attack: Played With.
-His "horns" are fake and he can detacth them to wear them on his hands as weapons.
+His "horns" are fake and he can detach them to wear them on his hands as weapons.

 - Horned Humanoid: Subverted.
 He has a pair of long horns that help give him a demonic appearance, but they're actually fake.

-- Implacable Man: In the second half of the Impel Down arc, he's basically an Advancing Wall of Doom.
+- Implacable Man: In the second half of the Impel Down arc, he pursues Luffy and the escaped prisoners without leaving them any time to breathe, and becomes an almost-literal Advancing Wall of Doom after activating his deadliest poison.
 No one wants to fight him, anyone who gets caught in his poison is left for dead so more people don't die, and by the last chapter of the arc, only a very small percentage of the original escapees manage to get out alive.
-However later subverted off-screen.
-Turns out he gets beaten to within an inch of his life after Luffy left, by the Blackbeard Pirates and their new recruits.
+However, later subverted off-screen.
+Turns out he gets beaten to within an inch of his life after Luffy has left, by the Blackbeard Pirates and their new recruits.

 - It's Personal: At first he only tries to stop Luffy from escaping because it's his job.
 But when he finds Hannyabal beaten badly from his fight with Luffy, that gives him more motivation to stop Luffy.